Conservation

 Our organization is responsible for the care of Buffalo Bayou Park, with funding provided by the Downtown Tax Increment Reinvestment Zone (TIRZ) #3.
 BBP also maintains the Buffalo Bayou Downtown trails and green spaces.
 On any given day, you will see our dedicated staff pruning plants, removing trash, and trimming trees.

-Following on the heels of a major erosion and sediment removal project spearheaded by the Harris County Flood Control District (HCFCD), Buffalo Bayou Partnership and the agency are starting work on a major vegetation project in Buffalo Bayou Park.
-Plans call for live willow stakes and a mix of hardwood trees and grasses to be planted along 11 acres of the bayou’s edge.
+In collaboration with Harris County Flood Control District (HCFCD), BBP completed a major vegetation project in Buffalo Bayou Park.
+Live willow stakes and a mix of hardwood trees and grasses were planted along 11 acres of the bayou’s edge.
 As the plants and trees grow, the vegetated cover will reduce erosion, build streambank stability, and contribute to valuable habitat for wildlife.
-In addition, biodegradable coir logs installed at the top of the bank will slow surface water runoff and provide erosion protection.
-Below is what you will see when you visit the park.
-Tree protection fencing will be installed and aquatic-rated herbicides will be used to selectively treat invasive species over the next several weeks.
+In addition, biodegradable coir logs were installed at the top of the bank to slow surface water runoff and provide erosion protection.